 For all the children they would cook kids size roti but I thought I would have no problem eating a grown up portion.
 So my aunt got me one.
 I think I sat there for more than an hour trying to eat it all.
 My father a little annoyed by my eyes being bigger than my stomach said nothing but the expression on his face said enough.

 I chewed and chewed and finally I managed to finish my plate or that is what I can remember.
 It would not surprise me if in the end my aunt took away my plate saying something like enough is enough child.
-Well the sent of cumin and dahl that is so characteristic for roti that it takes me back to that birthday every now and again.
+Well the scent of cumin and dahl that is so characteristic for roti that it takes me back to that birthday every now and again.

 Making roti is not difficult but has a number of steps.
 We make roti with dahl filling but you can also make roti with potato filling or without any filling and then it is just a regular tortilla again.